Download eBooks & Wiring Diagrams (FREE)

 For the most convenient, headache-free fresh water storage solution, purchasing a 5-gallon water bottle is the way to go.
 This is for three reasons:

-1. Exchangeable: If you buy your 5-gallon bottle at a grocery store, you’ll be able to exchange the empty bottle for a full bottle.
+1. Exchangeable: If you buy your 5-gallon bottle at a grocery store, you can exchange the empty bottle for a full one.
 You won’t have to pay for the plastic bottle again, just for the water.

 3. Minimal Plumbing: Attach a small pump to the mouth of the water tank for virtually no plumbing.